Program TypeProject Assistance

 - Be a professional visual or craft artist or independent critic or curator, who has completed all basic training (not necessarily in academic institutions) and is not enrolled in full-time studies.

-- Be applying for the first or second time with the same new work, or, if the applicant has applied for the same project twice before, have substantively changed the proposal.
+- Be applying for either the first or second time with a project; if an applicant has twice applied unsuccessfully for the same project, the proposal must be substantively changed to be considered.

 How to Apply